peteroupc/html3dutil/doc/PiecewiseCurve.md

 ### Methods

-* [accel](#PiecewiseCurve_accel)<br>Finds an approximate acceleration vector at the given U coordinate of this curve.
+* [accel](#PiecewiseCurve_accel)<br>Finds an approximate acceleration vector at the given u-coordinate of this curve.
-* [arcLength](#PiecewiseCurve_arcLength)<br>Finds an approximate arc length (distance) between the start of this curve and the point at the given U coordinate of this curve.
+* [arcLength](#PiecewiseCurve_arcLength)<br>Finds an approximate arc length (distance) between the start of this curve and the point at the given u-coordinate of this curve.
-* [changeEnds](#PiecewiseCurve_changeEnds)<br>Creates a curve evaluator object for a curve that is generated using the same formula as this one (and uses the same U coordinates), but has a different set of end points.
+* [changeEnds](#PiecewiseCurve_changeEnds)<br>Creates a curve evaluator object for a curve that is generated using the same formula as this one (and uses the same u-coordinates), but has a different set of end points.
-* [endPoints](#PiecewiseCurve_endPoints)<br>Returns the starting and ending U coordinates of this curve.
+* [endPoints](#PiecewiseCurve_endPoints)<br>Returns the starting and ending u-coordinates of this curve.
-* [evaluate](#PiecewiseCurve_evaluate)<br>Finds the position of this curve at the given U coordinate.
+* [evaluate](#PiecewiseCurve_evaluate)<br>Finds the position of this curve at the given u-coordinate.
-* [fitRange](#PiecewiseCurve_fitRange)<br>Creates a curve evaluator object for a curve that follows the same path as this one but has its U coordinates remapped to fit the given range.
+* [fitRange](#PiecewiseCurve_fitRange)<br>Creates a curve evaluator object for a curve that follows the same path as this one but has its u-coordinates remapped to fit the given range.
 * [fromCatmullRomSpline](#PiecewiseCurve.fromCatmullRomSpline)<br>Creates a piecewise curve made up of B-spline curves from the control points of a cubic Catmull&ndash;Rom spline.
 * [fromEllipseArc](#PiecewiseCurve.fromEllipseArc)<br>Creates a piecewise curve that describes an arc running along an axis-aligned